 How do I get rid of snails and slugs?

 What Orkin Does

-Orin technicians are trained to help manage snails, slugs, and other household pests.
-Since every home is different, your Orkin technician will design a unique program for your situation.
+Orin Pros are trained to help manage snails, slugs, and other household pests.
+Since every home is different, your Orkin Pro will design a unique program for your situation.

 Keeping snails or slugs out of your home is an ongoing process, not a one-time treatment.
 Orkin’s exclusive A.I.M. solution is a continuing cycle of three critical steps—Assess, Implement and Monitor.

 Orkin can provide the right solution to keep pests in their place...out of your home.